Synthetic Vs Natural Makeup Brushes

 Oh, great question Alice!

 I use both!
-One of the things that I like to tell people is that natural hair brushes and synthetic brushes are made for different things.
+One of the things that I like to tell people is that natural bristle makeup brushes and synthetic brushes are made for different things.
 Now, it's not one size fits all, and there's an exception to every rule in beauty, but I'm going to give you a quick breakdown.

 Natural hair makeup brushes are great for your powder products like: your face powders, your bronzers, your eyeshadows, your blushes, etc.